bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

   - If another stationary deployment is planned, the battery will likely need to be charged or replaced.
 This requires the user to open up the device.

 ## Battery Charging Procedure
-1. Turn off the device.
+1. Turn off the CTD.
 2. Remove the switch/purge end cap.
 3. Remove the main electronics board and disconnect the battery switch cable.
 4. Plug the battery directly into the MKRZero.